-Although no education facilities are located in the Town, the Town is served by quality facilities including those primary and secondary (K-12th grade), post-secondary, and providing library services.
+Although no educational facilities are located in the Town, the Town is served by quality facilities including those primary and secondary (K-12th grade), post-secondary, and providing library services.

-Public secondary education is provided in the Town by three school districts.
-The eastern portion of the Town is within the Whitewater School District, the majority of the western portion of the Town is in the Milton School District, and the northwest corner of the Town is in the Fort Atkinson school district.
-The Whitewater School District has three elementary, a middle, and a high school.
-This district enrolled 1,975 students as of the 2006-07 school year.
+Public secondary education is provided in the Town by two school districts.
+The majority of the Town is within the Milton School District, while a small portion of the Town, west of Lake Koshkonong, is in the Edgerton School District.
 The Milton School District has four elementary, a primary, a middle, and two high schools.
 This District enrolled 3,210 students as of the 2006-07 school year, expending \$9,990 per pupil, with a 1:17 student:teacher ratio.
-The Fort Atkinson School District has four elementary, a middle, and a high school.
-This District enrolled 2,683 students as of the 2006-07 school year.
+The Edgerton School District has two elementary, a middle, and a high school, with a 2006-07 enrollment of 1,901 students.
+This District expended \$9,990.00 per pupil and had a 1:13 student:teacher ratio, as of the 2006-07 school year.